 Population served: Patients with lymphoma and their support network

-LFC provides education and support, funds medical research to find a cure for lymphatic cancer and advocates for the best treatment and care for lymphoma patients.
+Mission: provides education and support, funds medical research to find a cure for lymphatic cancer and advocates for the best treatment and care for lymphoma patients.

 - Provides general and more specific information about non-Hodgkin and Hodgkin lymphomas including causes, symptoms and information for the newly diagnosed